<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1119659708214142&amp;ev=PageView&amp;noscript=1">

 When is Initial Provisioning the right option for you?

 In most material management scenarios, over-stocking spares contribute to an increased total cost of ownership.
-With the option for buy-back however a customer is protected from financial burdens of over-stocking.
+With the option for buy-back however a customer is protected from the financial burdens of over-stocking.

 However, it might be that not all providers of IP follow this type of agreement, so IP customers must understand their buy-back options to avoid lower-cost parts liquidation of over-stock at a later date.